 DDR3 SDRAM unbuffered modules use a fly-by clock distribution topology for better signal integrity.
 This means that the CK/CK# signals arrive at each DDR3 SDRAM device in the module at different times.
 The difference in arrival time between the first DDR3 SDRAM device and the last device on the module can be as long as 1.6 ns.
-Figure 8-21 shows the clock topology in DDR3 SDRAM unbuffered modules.
+Figure 8-18 shows the clock topology in DDR3 SDRAM unbuffered modules.

-Figure 8-21.
+Figure 8-18.
 DDR3 SDRAM Unbuffered Module Clock Topology

 Because the data and read strobe signals are still point-to-point, special consideration needs to be taken to ensure that the timing relationship between CK/CK# and DQS signals (t{DQSS}) during a write is met at every device on the modules.
 Furthermore, read data coming back into the FPGA from the memory will also be staggered in a similar way.
 Stratix III FPGAs have leveling circuitry to take care of these two needs.
 There is one group of leveling circuitry per I/O bank, located in the middle of the I/O bank.
+These delay chains are PVT-compensated by the same DQS delay settings as the DLL and DQS delay chains.
+For frequencies equal to and above 400 MHz, the DLL uses eight delay chains such that each delay chain generates a 45° delay.
 The generated clock phases are distributed to every DQS logic block that is available in the I/O bank.
-Each group uses a different tap output from the read-leveling/write-leveling delay chains to compensate for the different CK/CK# delay going into each device on the module.

-Figure 8-22 illustrates the Stratix III read and write leveling circuitry.
+The delay chain taps, then feeds a multiplexer controlled by the ALTMEMPHY megafunction to select which clock phases are to be used for that $\times 4$ or $\times 8$ DQS group.
+Each group can use a different tap output from the readleveling/write-leveling delay chains to compensate for the different CK/CK# delay going into each device on the module.
+Figure 8-19 illustrates the Stratix III read and write leveling circuitry.